mekdie/mekdie/README.md

  <p align="left">My name is McDony Lee (or my online nickname is simply Mekdie) and I'm a Fullstack Developer on progress.

-  I'm currently living Melbourne and just graduate with Bachelor of Information Technology majoring in Software Development.
+  I'm currently living in Australia and graduated with Bachelor of Information Technology majoring in Software Development.
 Currently I'm working as a Software Tester.
 During my leisure time, I am learning new technologies that will enhance my skill in full stack web development.
-Currently it's ReactJS and other related skills.
+Currently I'm focusing mainly on ReactJS with any backend choices.

 The technologies all around the world evolves, so do I evolve.
 Ancora Imparo - I'm still learning